Skip to main content

 Inside a team, create as many projects as your work needs.
 Projects don't carry a plan or seats of their own.
 Every project draws from the team it belongs to, so adding one never changes what you pay.

 Teams are where collaboration lives.
-You invite people to a team, then give each member access to the specific projects they should see.
-That per-project access is why the team, not the project, is what you share and bill.
+You invite people to a team, and they can work across the team's projects.
+That team-level access is why the team, not the project, is what you share and bill.

 Plans